huggingface/transformers/docs/source/en/model_doc/llava_onevision.md

 <Tip warning={true}>

-- Llava-Next uses different number of patches for images and thus has to pad the inputs inside modeling code, aside from the padding done when processing the inputs.
+- Llava-Onevision uses different number of patches for images and thus has to pad the inputs inside modeling code, aside from the padding done when processing the inputs.
 The default setting is "left-padding" if model is in `eval()` mode, otherwise "right-padding".

 </Tip>